imdsresearch/imds-lies2/README.md

-# Can Behavioral Features Reveal Your Intent to Lie While Answering an Online Personality Questionnaire?
+# Can Behavioral Features Reveal Lying in an Online Personality Questionnaire?
 The Impact of Mouse Dynamics and Speech

 ## About